corey-schneider/inky-phat-messenger/README.md

 ## Features
 - Send an ~~email~~ ... ~~text message~~ ... **Discord message** to update the message on the inky phat
   - _Ran into some trouble with different mail servers having different ways of handling message bodies.
-The Discord bot is cleaner, more stable, and more practical, and can be accessed on [iOS](https://apps.apple.com/us/app/discord-talk-chat-hang-out/id985746746), [Android](https://play.google.com/store/apps/details?id=com.discord&hl=en_US&gl=US), [Windows, Linux, MacOS, Chrome OS, etc.](https://discord.com/)_
+The Discord bot is cleaner, more stable, and more practical as it can be accessed on [iOS](https://apps.apple.com/us/app/discord-talk-chat-hang-out/id985746746), [Android](https://play.google.com/store/apps/details?id=com.discord&hl=en_US&gl=US), [Windows, Linux, MacOS, Chrome OS, etc.](https://discord.com/)_
 - Weather status icon
 - Temperature (in Fahrenheit) from OpenWeatherMap API  <sub><sup>_(RIP DarkSky)_</sup></sub>
 - Date in the bottom right corner